Maadeash/5stage-riscv-processor-verification/README.md

-# RV32I 5-Stage Pipelined Processor — Design and UVM Verification
+# RV32I 5-Stage Pipelined Processor — RTL Design and UVM Verification

 Designed a 5-Stage Pipelined RISC-V Processor using Verilog HDL and built a SystemVerilog/UVM verification environment for it, with directed tests, functional coverage, assertion-based checking, and Synopsys VCS/URG coverage reports.